LMFuhr/Fluvoxamine-Model/Evaluation/Input/Content/References.md

 **Bahrami 2007** Bahrami, G. & Mohammadi, B. Rapid and sensitive bioanalytical method for measurement of fluvoxamine in human serum using 4-chloro-7-nitrobenzofurazan as pre-column derivatization agent: application to a human pharmacokinetic study.
 J. Chromatogr.
 B. Analyt.
 Technol.
 Biomed.
 Life Sci.
 857, 322–6 (2007).

+**Britz 2019** Physiologically-based pharmacokinetic models for CYP1A2 drug–drug interaction prediction: a modeling network of fluvoxamine, theophylline, caffeine, rifampicin, and midazolam.
+CPT Pharmacometrics Syst.
+Pharmacol.
+8, 296-307 (2019)

 **Christensen 2002** Christensen, M. et al. Low daily 10-mg and 20-mg doses of fluvoxamine inhibit the metabolism of both caffeine (cytochrome P4501A2) and omeprazole (cytochrome P4502C19).
 Clin.
 Pharmacol.
 Ther.
 71, 141–52 (2002).

 **Claassen 1983** Claassen, V. Review of the animal pharmacology and pharmacokinetics of fluvoxamine.
 Br.
 J. Clin.
 Pharmacol.
 15, 349S–355S (1983).